 Register for our webinars to learn more about our distinctive school, our doctoral programs and get to know our faculty.
 See the full list of fall 2022 webinars

 Admissions and aid – Doctor of Nursing Practice — Family Nurse Practitioner Degree Program

-For additional information about applying to the Doctor of Nursing Practice — Family Nurse Practitioner (D.N.P.-F.N.P.) program, including admission requirements and an overview of the application process, please attend our virtual information session set for noon to 1 p.m.
-PDT Nov.
-3. Register now »
+For additional information about applying to the D.N.P.-F.N.P program, including admission requirements and an overview of the application process, please view the video of the webinar recorded Nov.
+3.

 - Current unencumbered registered nurse (R.N.) licensure

 - International applicants must have U.S. licensure or be eligible for the NCLEX